widelands/widelands/src/scripting/doc/source/tutorial.rst

    under Windows, nedit under Linux and TextEdit under Mac OS X).
 If you have programmed before, you likely already have found your favorite editor....

 Now we try to start this scenario.
-At the time of this writing, widelands does not understand Lua scenarios as scenario files (TODO), therefore we manually have to start widelands to use them: Open up a command line (Terminal under Mac OS X/Linux, Cmd under Windows) and ``cd`` into the widelands directory.
+We can either directly select the map and mark the scenario box to start it as a scenario or we manually start widelands to open it directly from the console.
+This is very convenient for testing cycles: Open up a command line (Terminal under Mac OS X/Linux, Cmd under Windows) and ``cd`` into the widelands directory.
 Now start up widelands and add the scenario switch:

 .. code-block:: sh